Please find the answers to the most frequent questions relating to U.S. Citizens residing in, or visiting Sweden.

 Where can I find information about validity of marriage and divorce in the U.S. and in Sweden?

 I would like to move to Sweden.
 How can I obtain a residence permit?

 I wish to extend my stay in Sweden.
 How can I extend my Swedish tourist/student/resident visa?

 How do I obtain up-to-date information on visa requirements, travel warnings and public announcements about the countries I will be traveling to?

 How do I locate friends/relatives in the United States?

-The Electronic System for Travel Authorization (ESTA) does not apply to U.S. citizens.
+The Electronic System for Travel Authorization (ESTA) does not apply to U.S. Citizens.
 Only citizens of Visa Waiver Program countries (such as Sweden) must apply for travel authorization online prior to traveling to the U.S. Please note that according to Section 215 of the U.S. Immigration and Nationality Act (8 U.S.C.
-1185), it is illegal for an U.S. citizen to enter or leave the U.S. on any other document than an U.S. passport.
-This applies to dual citizens as well, meaning that persons holding e.g. both Swedish and American citizenships and passports must enter and leave the U.S. on a U.S. passport.
+1185), it is illegal for a U.S. Citizen to enter or leave the U.S. on any other document than a U.S. Passport.
+This applies to dual citizens as well, meaning that persons holding e.g. both Swedish and American citizenship and passports must enter and leave the U.S. on a U.S. Passport.
 They may not enter/leave the U.S. on a Swedish passport.
 This applies to children as well as adults.